Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/hash.md

 hash-with-unique-string-keys
 ----------------------------
-Hashes a set of elements that are required to have unique string keys.
+Hashes a set of elements that have unique string keys.

 __elements__
 The list of elements.